Nour-Affes2/Nour-Affes2/README.md

 ### 👩‍💻 About Me
 - 🎓 I'm a **Data Engineering and AI Student** at **ESILV, France**.
-- 🔬 I work on different Data and AI projects.
+- 🔬 I work on different tech projects.
 - 🌱 Currently learning **Software Engineering**, **Data Science**, **Machine Learning**, **Deep Learning** and **Data Technologies**.
 - 💡 Passionate about leveraging data to create meaningful solutions for real-world challenges.